HTML Is Fun Again

 The dev server matches prod

-The other thing graspr-build ships is a small Vite
+The other thing

-plugin that serves the abstract URLs the same way prod does.
+ships is a small Vite plugin that serves the abstract URLs the same way prod does.
 So

-/colophon in the dev server is the same
+in the dev server is the same

-/colophon you get on the real site — no extension, no
+you get on the real site — no extension, no trailing slash, no redirect.
+The plugin

-trailing slash, no redirect.
-The plugin renders each page on the
+renders each page on the fly from

-fly from content/pages and Vite handles the live
+and Vite handles the live reload.

-This sounds like a small thing but it's the part I'm proudest of.
+This sounds like a small thing, but it's the part I'm proudest of.
 Local dev matches prod.
 There is no "well, on the deployed version it's different."
 It's just the same.

 At build time

-npm run build runs Vite and then
+runs Vite and then

 graspr-build-pages, which walks

-content/pages, expands all the custom tags, and writes
+content/pages, expands all the

-out the final HTML files into dist/.
+dist/.
 From there a CI

-step on AWS CodeBuild syncs dist/ to an S3 bucket and
+step on AWS CodeBuild syncs

-invalidates the CloudFront cache.
+to an S3 bucket and invalidates the CloudFront cache.
 That's the whole pipeline.

 No SPA.
 No router.
 No database.
 No node-sass.
 No anything-else.
 Just HTML files in a bucket and a CDN in front of them.